MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-version-history.md

   * XR_MSFT_spatial_anchor extension.
 This extension allows an application to create spatial anchors, which are arbitrary freespace points in the user’s physical environment that will be tracked by the runtime.
   * XR_MSFT_controller_model extension.
 This extension provides a mechanism to load GLTF models for controllers.
   * Custom data channels as part of the XR_MSFT_holographic_remoting extension.
 An example for that is shown in the [OpenXR remote sample](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).
 * Improved synchronization between player and remote side.
-This allows dynamically changing pose and frame buffering which ensures that remote rendered content smoothly reaches the displays at the expected target frame rate.
+This allows dynamically changing pose and frame buffering, which ensures that remote rendered content smoothly reaches the displays at the expected target frame rate.
 * Improved performance of the Holographic Remoting player available via the Microsoft Store.
-On HoloLens 2 the player now runs solid on 60 frames per second.
+On HoloLens 2, the player now runs solid on 60 frames per second.
 * Optimized transmission of spatial surface meshes which can be queried via [SpatialSurfaceObserver](/uwp/api/windows.perception.spatial.surfaces.spatialsurfaceobserver) by a remote app.
 * Fixed an issue in which calling SpatialAnchorManager methods or releasing anchors caused exceptions on disconnect.
 * Fixed threading issue leading to crashes when closing PlayerContext or RemoteContext instances.